-In a previous post I highlighted updates to our published research page and mentioned several ways we are seeing the Technology Integration Matrix (TIM) used in research studies.
+We recently updated our our published research page to include several ways we are seeing the Technology Integration Matrix (TIM) used in research studies.
 In this post I would like to give a little more information about each of these approaches, as well as some best practices that can help make your research and evaluation efforts successful.

 Research and Evaluation Approaches